 TSB revolves, similar to Banister model, around Chronic (CTL) and Acute training load (ATL).
-Chronic load is usually the rolling average of the last 4-6 weeks (this is called time constant) and represents “baseline” and current level of fitness.
-Acute training load is usually rolling average of the last 5-14 days (usually 7) and represents “freshness” (or opposite, “overload”).
+The chronic load is usually the rolling average of the last 4-6 weeks (this is called the time constant) and represents “baseline” and current level of fitness.
+Acute training load is usually a rolling average of the last 5-14 days (usually 7) and represents “freshness” (or the opposite, “overload”).

 I have been playing with TSB and tried to actually predict the performance, but I haven’t got any better results than Banister model.
 The TSB model is very simple:

 Test Result = CTL * k1 – ATL * k2 + test_result0

 One needs to optimize five parameters to find the smallest sum of squares: